 What Does Homeowner’s Insurance Cover?What Does Homeowner’s Insurance Cover?

-A standard insurance policy covers the home, along with possessions inside.
+An HO-6 insurance policy covers the home, along with possessions inside.
 They protect against damage to your property and any liability that may arise from injuries or property damage caused by you or your family members.
 Events such as fire, theft, and specific natural disasters are typically covered.
-Policies in this part of the country usually include wind damage (this may not be the case in other states, such as Florida).
+This country’s policies usually include wind damage (this may not be the case in other states, such as Florida).

 Most policies specifically exclude damage from floods and earthquakes.
 Although earthquakes are not a concern for apartment dwellers in New York City, problems caused by a lack of maintenance, such as leaky pipes, will be your responsibility to fix.

-There are three basic types of coverage included in co-op and condo insurance: contents, walls and floors, and personal liability.
+Coop and condo insurance includes three basic types of coverage: contents, walls and floors, and personal liability.

-The majority of your personal property is protected.
-For example, electronics, clothing, and furniture from the dangers of fire, theft, and water damage.
-How well they are covered depends on how much you pay to insure them, entirely up to you.
-The only things with a limitation on how much you can ensure them are jewelry, silverware, and fur.
+Most of your personal property is protected, for example, electronics, clothing, and furniture, from the dangers of fire, theft, and water damage.
+How well they are covered depends on how much you pay to insure them; entirely up to you.
+The only things limiting how much you can ensure are jewelry, silverware, and fur.
 These will require extra coverage if you want them insured in full.
-If you work from home, you might want to get additional coverage on business equipment, with the basic package that may not be covered.
+In addition, you might want additional coverage on business equipment if you work from home, with the basic package that may not be covered.

 Walls and FloorsWalls and Floors

-Covers the walls and floors of your unit, plus any renovations you’ve done, such as the bathroom or kitchen.
-On average, it costs about $250 per square foot to rebuild a typical NYC apartment.
+It covers the walls and floors of your unit, plus any renovations you’ve done, such as the bathroom or kitchen.
+It costs about $250 per square foot to rebuild a typical NYC apartment.
 However, for a more high-end apartment or one in a pre-war building, the cost can be as much as $700 per square foot.
-Since the risk of a total loss is negligible, most people don’t insure for the full amount.
-Instead, they strike a balance between what they can reasonably afford and a level of coverage that won’t cause financial ruin in the event of a major disaster.
+Since the risk of a total loss is negligible, most people don’t insure the total amount.
+Instead, they strike a balance between what they can reasonably afford and a level of coverage that won’t cause financial ruin in a major disaster.